Updated 2.0 Version

 This might be the least expensive thing you can buy with the word "down" in the name.
-For $99, it performs much better than expected.
+For the price, it performs much better than expected.

 With so many awesome models in the down jacket category, it's hard to be impressed with a budget model.
-While the Down 650 doesn't blow us away, if you feel like you have to have a black, baffled down jacket that looks a whole lot like that one from Patagonia, or you've only got $100, this jacket is our wallet-friendly option.
+While the Down 650 doesn't blow us away, if you feel like you have to have a black, baffled down jacket that looks a whole lot like that one from Patagonia, or you've got limited funds to spend, this jacket is our wallet-friendly option.